 CO1 Understand the industrial and consumer marketing research and to learn about the various industrial products K2 CO2 Analyze the price for industrial products and Evaluate the industrial purchasing decisions K4 CO3 Apply selected research methods and Analyze and interpret both qualitative and quantitative data.
-Build a simple questionnaire from a К3 CO4 web-based survey administration site.
-Evaluate appropriate research problem formulation and measurement levels of data K5 CO5 Develop new product strategies & innovations K6
+Build a simple questionnaire from a web-based survey administration site. К3 CO4 K5 CO5 Develop new product strategies & innovations K6